Hirosvk/Capstone/proposal/docs/flux-cycles.md

   * SearchAction.receiveSearchResult
   * SearchResultStore receive the new data
   * SearchResults receive the new data, pass it to SearchResultItem

-### Search
-  * state: searchText
-  * listens for search submit

-### SearchResults
-  * state: searchResults
-  * componentDidMount:
-    * add listener to SearchResultStore
-      * callback: setState with new SearchResults
-  * pass each result item as prop to SearchResultItem

-### SearchResultItem
-  * props: result item
-  * render link to class/study Set

 ## Navbar Cycle
   * Navbar mounts